 202 notations from the first moment of time to the Now.2

 2202 By definition, the Planck base units are key initial quantities of physical reality.
 Pi (π) and other dimensionless constants are part of the dynamics.
 Taken as a given, if these base units are doubled, then doubled again and again, in just 202 doublings, the current time (the Age of the Universe right now) and the current size of the universe (right now) are inscribed.
 There are well over 1000 numbers that are generated within this chart (horizontally-scrolled).
 It is entirely predictive; each notation necessarily builds on the prior notation; and, all notations are never ending and never repeating.
-The first second of this universe emerges between notations 143 and 144.
+The very first instant of the universe is Planck Time: 5.391 16(13)×10-44 seconds.
+It is so infinitesimally small, the first second of this universe only emerges between notations 143 and 144.
 The first year emerges within notation 169.
 The first thousand years, a millennium, emerge between notations 178 and 179.
 The first million years are between notations 188 and 189; and, the first billion, an aeon, is between notations 198 and 199.
 Notation 200 has 2.744 billion years.
 Notation 201 has 5.4908 billion years.
 All of human history and most of the history of our Planet Earth are within Notation 202 (10.9816 billion years in duration).
 Given these notations appear to be cumulative, we would be in the earliest part of Notation 202 (13.81 billion less 10.9816 billion years).

 #3 Eliminate some basic mysteries.

 Study those notations that cannot be physically measured.